cbrnrd/JPaint/README.md

 ### TODO

-1. Implement the ability to print
+[x] Implement the ability to print

-2. Add keyboard shortcuts to menu items
+[ ] Add keyboard shortcuts to menu items

+[ ] Add drag and drop functionality